 Look for dog treats with healthy, whole-food ingredients.
 Make sure the puppy treats are small enough and low-calorie so that you can feed many throughout the day as you train.
 When it comes to training sessions, the smaller, the better.

-Before they are fully vaccinated, your puppy's interaction with the outside world should be somewhat limited, but getting them used to good walking habits can start right away.
+Every young dog needs a collar and leash.
+Getting them used to good walking habits can start right away.
 There are two things you need right away to start teaching your puppy good walking manners - a dog leash and a dog collar.

 Don't get caught without poop bags.
-Even if you are just going for a quick walk and walking from the car to the pet store, you never know when your puppy will have the urge to go.
+Even if you are just going for a quick walk or walking from the car to the pet store, you never know when your puppy will have the urge to go.
 This is one product that is smart to buy in bulk because you'll be cleaning up a lot of dog poop as new puppy parents.

 Poop bags come in a variety of styles, so you can choose the type that works best for you.
 Most poop bags are a standard size, but you can find larger poop bags if you happen to be raising a small bear.